jesseheikk/DuunitoriSearcher/README.md

 <h2>How to run</h2>

-After pulling the repository, run
+Once inside the repository, initiate the Vagrant machine
 > vagrant up

 ssh inside the machine